NKalavros/itbi_final_project/README.md

 echo "export genome=$(pwd)" >> ~/.bashrc
 ```

-## Performing some miscellanous quality control
+## Performing some miscellaneous quality control

 After this step is complete, the scripts navigates one level up and creates a folder named *reads_noqc*.
 The .fastq files are downloaded there (assigned in the project description).
 A _FastQC_[2] report is generated pert, as well as a report for all 3 replicates.
 Afterwards, the resulting .html files can be displayed using a Jupyter Notebook (Done to circumvent the lack of an interface by creating a port to the Notebook).
 This is achieved with the following block of code.
 The .html files of the reports themselves will be also uploaded in the repository itself.